Skip to main content

 • Any illness or infection within an exclusion period as specified by Public Health England

-• Fever of 37.8°C or higher in the last 48 hours
+• Fever of 37.8°C or higher

 • Wheezing or shortness of breath